-RIM intros BBM Voice with Wi-Fi calling, says BlackBerry 10 phones will come "not too long after" eventAlex Wagner - Deputy Managing Editor, News Desk
+RIM intros BBM Voice with Wi-Fi calling, says BlackBerry 10 phones will come "not too long after" eventAlex Wagner - Editorial Director of News and Content

 Looking for some help getting over the mid-week hump that is Wednesday, BlackBerry fans?
 RIM is here to help, as the company has made a couple of big announcements that ought to please 'Berry addicts.
 First up, RIM has introduced BBM Voice, a new feature of its BlackBerry Messenger service that allows users to make free voice calls over Wi-Fi to other BBM users.
 Customers can initiate BBM Voice calls directly or switch between a call and text chat, and there's also a split-screen capability that allows two users to text chat and talk over voice at the same time.